bgamari/ghc-wiki-import/type-nats/singletons-and-existentials.md

 incorrect size for an array.

-## Hiding the Arrays Size with an Existential
+## Hiding the Array Size with an Existential